Third Party Funding joins insurance in giving commercial parties access to arbitral justice.

 In setting aside the historical doctrines of maintenance and champerty, one of the issues which the authorities in Hong Kong and Singapore have had to consider is the extent to which funders should be allowed to control the claims which they fund.
 The English courts addressed this issue in the context of the infamous Excalibur litigation and I have written about the implications of that case for third party funding in arbitration in a LexisNexis Blog post (blogs.lexisnexis.co.uk/dr/rigorous-steps-short-of-champerty-the-excalibur-standard-for-control-by-funders/) and in a Law of Nations blog post (lawofnationsblog.com/2018/01/31/champerty-dead-long-live-champerty/).

 The codes of conduct in Hong Kong and Singapore do not contain a positive duty on funders to take 'rigorous steps short of champerty' in their assessment and monitoring of cases, as articulated by the English courts in Excalibur.

 As long as TPF providers manage their customers’ cases to the same standard as insurers, they should secure the confidence of parties, tribunals and institutions.

 The International Centre for Settlement of Investment Disputes (ICSID) invited comments on its proposals for revisions to its arbitration rules.
 I submitted comments on the proposal for mandatory disclosure of TPF and on the associated treatment of insurance.
 Download my letter here.
-The March and August 2019 versions of the draft rules have modified some of the wording which I and others had queried.
+I was pleased that the updated rules, published in March 2022, while requiring disclosure of TPF, did not extend the definition to insurance.

 Reflecting on the over-reaction to TPF and the level-headed treatment it eventually received from ICSID, the LCIA and other organisations, I wrote a LexisNexis Blog post in October 2019, "Whatever happened to third-party funding in international arbitration?".